P-Layer-app/download/README.md

 Left side:

-1. `Planner Grid` (Break1..Break5 x 24 hours)
+1. Top: `Planner Grid` (Break1..Break5 x 24 hours)
+2. Bottom split area:
-2. `Break Editor` (selected slot content)
+   - `Break Editor` (editable selected slot content)
+   - `Scheduled Breaks` (read-only selected-day overview grouped by hour and break)

 Right side:

-1. Library filtered to categories with `Non Music` flag.
+1. Library filtered to categories with `Non Music` flag so music categories not used for planning do not interfere.

 ## How to Fill a Slot

 1. Select date (`Date`, `Today`, `Copy Prev Day`).
-2. Click a track in right library (it becomes selected).
+2. Click a track in right library (it becomes selected in green and shows `Add mode` hint).
 3. Click target cell in grid (hour + break).

 Result:

 1. Track is added to that slot.
 2. Item appears in `Break Editor -> Planned Items`.
+3. Selected cell in `Planner Grid` is clearly highlighted.
+4. Matching break in `Scheduled Breaks` is highlighted; if it is out of view, the list auto-scrolls to it.

 ## Change Order Inside Slot